Eelaf-Adam/Coding-lab_Group26/README.md

-# 👋🏽 Welcome!
-To The Group Coding Project
+<h1 align="center">👋🏽 Welcome!
+To The Group Coding Project</h1>

-### Hospital Data and Monitoring System
+## 🏥💡 Automated Log Management System for Healthcare Monitoring
+### A. About the Project:
-By developing this project we aim to create an automated log management system that does the fowlling:
+This project aims to provide an automated log management system, designed to enhance patient care and the operations in hospitals.
+It supports healthcare environments with an effecient process flow.

+### B. Prject objective:
+By developing this project the following objectives will be acheived:

 1.Collects real-time patient health metrics and resource usage data